oracle-livelabs/apex/ai-interactive-report-lab/introduction/introduction.md

 - Download and run the SCM data model and sample data scripts.
 - Create and review the Supply Chain Management application.
-- Configure Generative AI provider.
+- Configure a Generative AI provider.
 - Create an Interactive Report using natural language.
 - Enable natural language support for the report and add SCM report context.
 - Configure column-level AI metadata for key SCM report columns.